UofI-CDACS/scarecro-system/docs/system_class.md

         "carrier_name": {
             "addresses": [list of addresses that use this carrier], "content": carrier config,
-            "object": reference to actual class object of carrier instantiation }
+            "object": reference to actual class instance of carrier instantiation }
     }